 ]eco.philia.sym.posion[ takes place around a table in the form of an intimate dinner, where whilst the audio-visual media is used to enhance the immersive atmosphere.
 Through the embodied knowledge that is built collectively and the value of sharing, ]eco.philia.sym.posion[ constructs a new narrative that opposes the dystopian landscape and invites us to imagine a different future.

-Research/creative team: Barbara Bridger, Noelia Diaz Vicedo, Georgia Kalogeropoulou, Eirini Margariti, Hari Marini, Andreas Tsanakas
+Creative team: Barbara Bridger, Noèlia Diaz-Vicedo, Geo Kalogeropoulou, Eirini Margariti, Hari Marini, George Portokalis, Andreas Tsanakas

 Video & soundscape: Georgia Kalogeropoulou